lioprogramista1111-png/TestingApp/README.md

 The frontend application will be available at: `http://localhost:4200`

-## 🚀 Continuous Integration
+## 🚀 CI/CD Pipeline

-This project uses **GitHub Actions** for automated CI/CD pipeline that runs on every push and pull request.
+This project uses **GitHub Actions** for automated CI/CD pipeline with testing, building, and deployment.

 ### CI Pipeline Features
 - ✅ **Automated Testing**: Runs all 89 tests (49 frontend + 40 backend)